 117 parking lot.

-Note; This brings you to V. Everett Macy Park.
-The old buildings above you are closed to the public (looks like they might have served as some type of rest stop for the Saw Mill River Parkway in the past?).
-Turn right and pass through the parking lot (Porto-potty located here) to a short paved trail.
-This brings you to a memorial for the Irish Potato Famine.
+Note; This bridge takes you over the dam to the Great Hunger Memorial Park parking lot.
+The old buildings above you are closed to the public (looks like they might have served as some type of rest stop for the Saw Mill River Parkway in the past).
+Turn right and pass through the parking lot (Porto-Potty located here) to a short paved trail.
+This brings you to the Great Hunger Memorial for the Irish Potato Famine.
 After checking out the memorial, walk along the grass path between the lake to your right and a habitat area on your left.
 Enter the path into the woods and you'll be surrounded by 4-5 very large trees.
 Look to your left and spot a large diameter Maple tree.
 Go to the backside (watch out for lurking Poison Ivy) of this tree and spot a pile of rocks.
 Lift up the flat rock on top to reveal the South County Trailway Letterbox.

 Note; To your right is an old train station? and an access road out to Palmer Rd.
 On our return trip we detoured out to Palmer Rd and headed right on-road.
 After crossing over the Bronx River Parkway at 1.3 miles you may access the start of the Bronx River Greenway on your left.
 Continuing along Palmer Rd you'll come to the Metro-North's Bronxville Station after 1.6 miles.

-Continuing south along the trail you cross Mile Square Rd again before passing by the Dunwoodie Golf Course and coming to a spur trail on your left to Redmond Park parking lot at 12.5 miles.
+Continuing south along the trail you cross Mile Square Rd again before passing by the Dunwoodie Golf Course and coming to a spur trail on your left to Redmond Park parking lot at 13 miles.
 Before this section of trail was built you had to detour through this park.
 Their are pavilions with golf-tee shaped roofs that my friend and I had to seek shelter under during a walloping thunder & lighting downpour.
 Touched nothing made of medal and hoped the lightning spared us.
 The trail heads through the woods and travels over Yonkers Ave and the Cross Country Parkway.
 The trail heads slightly downhill along a ridge with the Saw Mill River Parkway up to your right and sports fields down below on your left that are part of Tibbetts Brook Park.
-Spur trails access this park.
-At 13.5 miles, you travel below a pedestrian bridge that crosses over the Saw Mill River Parkway.
+Spur trails access the Tibbetts Brook Park parking lot.
+At 14 miles, you travel below a pedestrian bridge that crosses over the Saw Mill River Parkway.
 Soon, you'll spot Tibbetts Lake along the left side of the trail.
-The trail then levels out and after traveling beneath the stone arched bridge carrying McLean Ave you reach the end of the trail after 14.8 miles.
-This is the border between Westchester and Bronx Counties and an entrance to Van Cortlandt Park via the hard packed dirt Old Putnam Rail Trail .
+The trail then levels out and after traveling beneath the stone arched bridge carrying McLean Ave you reach the end of the trail after 15.3 miles.
+This is the border between Westchester & Bronx Counties and an entrance to Van Cortlandt Park via the paved Old Putnam Rail Trail .

 LETTERBOX LAST VERIFIED ON